JamieS56/Milestone-Project-3/README.md

     The three colors I'm going to use are red, white and grey as these are the colors on 'L plates' that learner drivers have and grey is a professional looking color for the nav bar and footer and works well with the red and white.

 * Typography:
+     I have used Ubunto and Roboto because they look good together and fit the style of being professional and sleek.

 * Images:
     I'm going to put a hero image of a learner driver and their car on the home page to instantly show visiting users what this website is about.